-c. to carry out promptly, under the supervision and direction of the Virginia PTA/PTSA, all proceedings necessary or desirable for the purpose of dissolving such local PTA/PTSA.
+c.
+To carry out promptly, under the supervision and direction of the Virginia PTA, all proceedings necessary or desirable for the purpose of dissolving such local PTA/PTSA.

-Section 7.
+Section 8.
 Each officer or board member of a local PTA/PTSA shall be a member of such local PTA/PTSA.

-Section 8.
-Each officer or board member of a constituent organization shall be a member of a local PTA/PTSA within its area.

 Section 9.
-A PTA/PTSA member shall not serve as a voting member of a constituent organization's board at the local, council, district, region, state or national level while serving as a paid employee of, or under contract to, that constituent organization.
+A PTA/PTSA member shall not serve as a voting member of a constituent association's board at the local, council, district, region, state or national level while serving as a paid employee of, or under contract to, that constituent association.

 Section 10.
-Each local PTA/PTSA shall collect dues from its members and shall remit a portion of such dues to the Virginia PTA/PTSA as provided in Article VII hereof.
+Each local PTA/PTSA shall collect dues from its members and shall remit a portion of such dues to the Virginia PTA by dates designated in these bylaws.

 Section 11.
 Only members of a local PTA/PTSA who have paid dues for the current membership year may participate in the business of that association.

 Section 12.
-Bylaws of each constituent organization shall include a provision establishing a quorum.
+Bylaws of each constituent association shall include a provision establishing a quorum.

 Section 13.
-The members of the nominating committee for officers of a constituent organization shall be elected by the membership, Board of Directors/Managers, Executive Board, or Executive Committee.
+The members of the nominating committee for officers of a constituent association shall be elected by the membership, Board of Directors/Managers, Executive Board, or Executive Committee.

 Section 14.
-The bylaws of all constituent organizations shall prohibit voting by proxy, (unless proxy voting is specified by applicable state law).
+The bylaws of all constituent associations shall prohibit voting by proxy, (unless proxy voting is specified by applicable state law).

 Section 15.
 Each local PTA shall include in its bylaws provisions corresponding to the provisions of such of these bylaws as are identified by the state symbol #.

 Section 16.
-The Virginia PTA/PTSA Legislation Program shall be voted on by individual local unit members and recorded on official tally sheets.
-Local unit tally sheets shall be forwarded to District Directors prior to the pre-convention Board of Managers meeting.
+The adoption of an amendment to any provision of the bylaws of the National PTA shall serve automatically and without the requirement of further action by the local PTA/PTSA to amend correspondingly the bylaws of the local PTA/PTSA.
+Notwithstanding the automatic character of the amending process, the local PTA/PTSA shall promptly incorporate such amendments in their respective bylaws.

 Section 17.
-Local units may address legislative items or issues if the position on the legislative item or issue does not conflict with that of the Virginia PTA/PTSA Legislation Program.
-The local unit’s name must be used and not that of the Virginia PTA/PTSA.
+Local units may address legislative items or issues if the position on the legislative item or issue does not conflict with that of the Virginia PTA Legislation Program.
+The local unit’s name must be used and not that of the Virginia PTA.

 Section 18.
+Each member of a local PTA/PTSA shall pay annual dues to the association as approved by a two-thirds (2/3) vote of members present and voting after having been given at least thirty (30) days written notice.
+The amount of such annual dues shall include the portions payable to the local unit, Virginia PTA and the National PTA.

+Section 19.
 Any dissolution of a local unit and termination of its affairs shall take place in the following manner: